-Our Medical detox staff is well-equipped to safely manage the acute physical and psychological symptoms that come from the cessation of a specific drug (or a specific set of drugs, as the case may be).
+Our Medical detox partners are well-equipped to safely manage the acute physical and psychological symptoms that come from the cessation of a specific drug (or a specific set of drugs, as the case may be).
 However, it is worth noting that as a process, medical detoxification is simply the first stage of treatment.
 While it can help a patient stop abusing drugs, without therapy and follow-up care, the patient may relapse.

 The sole application of detoxification is seldom sufficient to help in the achievement of a long-term abstinence, it is therefore strongly recommended for some people as a prerequisite for the effective treatment of drug addiction.

 The Best Medical Detox Referrals

 Intravenous (IV) medical detox therapy is seen by many as the safest and most effective form of medical detoxification.